Exports - API Quickstart

 }

-Fetching export results
+Fetching recurring export results

 You can check the status of a recurring export using the GET /v3/exports/recurring/<export_id>